Furnished Quarters Builds Personalized Customer Apps on Heroku Using Salesforce Data

 Unlocking scalability with Heroku + Salesforce

 Furnished Quarters’ early investment in Salesforce is now realizing its full potential.
-In the two years since Cory rejoined the company, his team has built a portfolio of applications that have transformed customer engagement and become a model for the corporate housing industry.
+Since Cory rejoined the company, his team has built a portfolio of applications that have transformed customer engagement and become a model for the corporate housing industry.
 By standardizing business data on Salesforce, the whole company is now empowered to manage large volumes of data in an organized way.
 Extending Salesforce by sharing data with apps on Heroku continues to allow the lean engineering team to deliver modern features and functionality that customers expect.
 Both platforms offer peace of mind with enterprise-grade security that protects customer and proprietary data.

 All of this was not possible 21 years ago.
 But today, Furnished Quarters’ Heroku + Salesforce tech stack has been a game changer.
 The company has been able to scale the business and not only stay competitive, but also thrive in the digital era.